 The beautiful clean white stone of Matthias Church pierces the sky with cheery triumph at the top of Castle Hill.
 Its zig-zag bright roof tiles succeeding in drawing the eye away from the otherwise majestic panorama of Budapest at all.

-Aside from being a beauty, this Catholic church notches up some other well-eraned triumphs.
+Aside from being a beauty, this Roman Catholic church notches up some other well-eraned triumphs.
 It was the second largest medieval church in Buda and the seventh largest in the medieval Hungarian kingdom.
 Its life began in Romanesque style in 1015, only to be reworked into a florid Gothic masterpiece in the 14th century.

 Both kings and queens and fame and fortune have come and gone here.